timmcginley/Agile/Systems/Site/README.md

 * The resistor and transferer of structural load from the building
 * Control water runoff, capture, cleaning and cloud burst scenarios

 The SITE system has a unique growth perspective because it is the origin of the building.
 The growth of every element in the building has its origin in the site.
-The function of the site is to support load from the [strcuture] and supply the [space]s with their needs.
+The function of the site is to support load from the [structure] and supply the [space]s with their needs.

 ## AP1.1 Element
 > Identify Element, Artefact or System